Why I Used to Call Myself a Fat Ass

 By me constantly calling myself names was the exact reason people knew I had a problem with myself!
 My God, I might as well had worn a big sign around my neck that said "I'm going to keep calling myself horrible fat names so you think it doesn't bother me, but I really cry myself to sleep every night."

 Can you imagine how uncomfortable I made all these people all these years?
 I mean how do you respond to an obese woman who is calling herself a giant fat ass in front of you?
-You can't agree, you can't say "Oh, you're not big." (because you are), and you can't even acknowledge the comment really because then it'd turn into a full conversation that would be painfully awkward.
+You can't agree nor disagree.
+You can't say "Oh, you're not big." (because they are) and you can't even really acknowledge the comment because then it'd turn into a full conversation that would be painfully awkward.

 Words are dangerous.
 If you say negative words to yourself often enough, they become a part of your psyche.
 You incorporate them into who you are and they change you.